EdDataScienceEES/tutorial-Abigail-Louise/index.md

 ## 2. Research question and hypothesis

 Before you begin doing any statistical analysis it is important to set a __research question__.
 A research question is a specific question that guides a research project.
 It serves as a foundation for the research design and influences what data collection and analysis you will carry out.

-Our research question:
+Our research question for this tutorial is:

 #### How does house sparrow (*Passer domesticus*) abundance differ between habitats?